Ezequiel Lavezzi: Style of play

 Lavezzi is known for his pace, acceleration, energy, sturdy physique, movement, and hardworking style of play, as well as his technique, creativity, quick feet, dribbling ability, and sharpness around the box; he is also a good shooter.
 ESPN has described Lavezzi as being "excellent at roaming and finding space in the gap between the opposition's midfield and defence.
 He has excellent pace and crossing ability and is also adept at beating an opponent or drawing a foul in dangerous areas.
 He is considered a quality player physically, tactically and technically."
 A versatile forward, although he is usually deployed as a winger on either flank, due to his ability with either foot, he has also been used as a second striker or as an attacking midfielder on occasion, due to his ability to both score goals and create chances for his teammates.
 He has also been used as a centre-forward, in a role which is known as a centravanti di manovra in Italian football jargon (literally "maneuvering centre-forward"), which is similar to the modern false 9 role, due to his ability to drop deep and open up defences.
 In spite of his skill and abilities as a footballer, he has been accused of being overly temperamental on the pitch at times, and has been criticised for arguing with officials.

 Personal life

-Lavezzi is Catholic and has a tattoo of Jesus on his chest, a tattoo of the Virgin Mary on his right arm and a tattoo of a pair of rosary beads on his right abdomen.
-His nephew, Agustín, is also a professional footballer.
+Lavezzi is of Italian origin, from Pavia.
+He is Catholic and has a tattoo of Jesus on his chest, a tattoo of the Virgin Mary on his right arm and a tattoo of a pair of rosary beads on his right abdomen.

+Lavezzi has been married twice: with Débora, with whom he has a son, Tomás (born 2006); and with Yanina Screpante.
+He later dated Natalia Borges until 2022.
+He is currently in a relationship with María Guadalupe Tauro, with whom he had a second son, Vittorio (born July 2024).

+Lavezzi's nephew Agustín is also a professional footballer.